 INT 412 History of Decorative Arts in Interiors.
-(3) F
+(3)

-The design of decorative arts as an expression of cultural influences and as an extension of interior spaces.
-Prerequisite: INT 311 or instructor approval.
-General Studies: HU.
+Design of decorative arts as an expression of cultural influences and as an extension of interior spaces.
+Prerequisite: INT 311 or instructor approval

 INT 413 History of Textiles in Interior Design.
-(3) S
+(3)